Aux-724/Aux-724.github.io/_pages/research.md

 My research focuses on the intersection of optimization methods and machine learning, with a particular emphasis on:

 - **Graph Neural Networks**: Exploring the capabilities of GNNs for solving complex optimization problems
-- **Learning to Optimize**: Developing machine learning approaches to improve optimization algorithms
+- **Learning to Optimize**: Developing machine learning approaches to improve optimization problem solving
-- **Dynamic Programming & Reinforcement Learning**: Applying RL techniques to sequential decision-making problems
-- **Combinatorial Optimization**: Working on efficient algorithms for discrete optimization problems

 ## Current Projects